Edward Sackville-West, 5th Baron Sackville: Early years

-Sackville-West was born at Cadogan Gardens, London, the elder child and only son of Major-General Charles John Sackville-West, who later became the fourth Baron Sackville, and his first wife, Maud Cecilia, née Bell (1873–1920).
+Sackville-West was born at Cadogan Gardens, London, the elder child and only son of Major-General Charles John Sackville-West, who later became the fourth Baron Sackville, and his first wife, Maud Cecilia, née Bell (1873–1920); one of his cousins was the writer Vita Sackville-West, daughter of Lionel Sackville-West, 3rd Baron Sackville.
 He was educated at Eton and Christ Church, Oxford.
 While at Eton he studied the piano with Irene Scharrer, his housemaster's wife, and became highly proficient, winning the Eton music prize in 1918.
 His partner Desmond Shawe-Taylor said of him, "not many boys can have played at a school concert the Second Concerto of Rachmaninov.
 He even contemplated a pianist's career, but was deterred by poor health."
 At Oxford he made many literary friends, including Maurice Bowra, Roy Harrod and L. P. Hartley, and literature began to rival music as his chief interest.
 He left Oxford without taking his degree and embarked on a career as a novelist, writing a series of autobiographical novels.